© 2023 ELECTRIFICATION COALITION

 Funded from Oct.
 1, 2021–Sept.
 30, 2026

-The Surface Transportation Block (STBG) Program provides funding to states for specific projects that address state and local transportation needs.
+The Surface Transportation Block Grant (STBG) Program provides funding to states for specific projects that address state and local transportation needs.
 States are required to work together with regional transportation planning organizations and metropolitan planning organizations to decide how best to use some of the funding.
 States may also use up to 15% of the funding on critical rural freight corridors.
 Changes in the Bipartisan Infrastructure Law now allow for EV charging infrastructure and vehicle-to-grid infrastructure to qualify as eligible projects.

 Distributed by the Federal Aviation Administration